Top TVNZ OnDemand questions

 You are experiencing freezing/stuttering/”Not enough bandwidth” error message

-We are currently working on optimising the new service to minimise any interruptions to playback.
-In the meantime, here are a few things you can do to ensure an optimal setup at your end.
+If you're having trouble streaming content, here are a few things you can do to ensure an optimal setup at your end:

 · If you’re using WiFi on a device that can be connected via cable – please test video playback with a cable.